igable/perfsonar-scripts/README.md

 perfsonar-scripts
 =================

-A collection of little scripts to fr perfSonar.
+A collection of little scripts useful for perfSonar.

 mirror-perfsonar-configs.sh
 --------------------------